 Here are the top issues!
-A more complete discussion can be found my book, The Surgery-Free Makeover: All You Need to Know for Great Skin and Younger Face.
+A more complete discussion can be found in my book, The Surgery-Free Makeover: All You Need to Know for Great Skin and a Younger Face.

 Frown lines on the forehead develop over the years as we contract the muscles that make us concentrate, frown or squint.
 Over time we develop one or two lines or grooves between our eyebrows.

 Forehead frown lines are one of the easiest problems to correct.
 A small amount of Botox or Dysport will relax the over active muscles (the corrugator muscle) and, over time, reduce or eliminate the wrinkles.
 The effect should be a relaxed, calm brow.
 Botox for frown lines takes about a week to work, and usually provide an excellent result.
 If your lines are deeper, the combination of Botox and Juvederm/Restylane is even better and lasts longer.
 The two are synergistic and are able to get rid of frown lines much better when combined.

 And the cost of Botox for frown lines treatment is not too exorbitant either.
 For $200 to $600, depending on your age and the city in which you live, most people can get frown lines treated.
 For the first year, you will need treatments probably every 3-4 months.
 After that, the range is usually 4-6 months.
 Remember that Botox will relax the muscles that cause the wrinkle.
 It will take some time for the wrinkle itself to fade.